Lynching of the Walker family: Governor's condemnation

-"If two or three men had gone to this poor cabin and murdered this family, the crime would have shocked humanity with its revelation of incredible weakness, brutality and dastardly cowardice.
-That a larger number—some fifty men—joined in such a crime, multiplies its cowardliness and wickedness fiftyfold, and makes every member of the band guilty of murder in the first degree."

 Willson said the lynching of the Walker family was "an outgrowth and the logical results of the toleration of night rider crimes in the state.
 It is only one step removed from civil war."
 From 1907 through 1908, other Night Riders had committed increasingly destructive crimes in the Black Patch Tobacco Wars, especially in Kentucky and Tennessee counties to the east of here.
-They had raided and took control of the county seats of Princeton, Hopkinsville, and Russellville, Kentucky, destroying tobacco warehouses and tons of stored tobacco of non-PPA farmers, and raiding major planters in Crittenden County.
-As they escaped control of the planters, they made more attacks against African Americans as well.
+They had raided and taken control of the county seats of Princeton, Hopkinsville, and Russellville, Kentucky, destroying tobacco warehouses and tons of stored tobacco of non-PPA farmers, and raided major planters in Crittenden County.
+As they escaped control of the planters, they made further attacks against African Americans.

 Willson offered a $500 reward for the arrest and conviction of any Night Rider who participated in the Walker family lynching.
 He urged law-abiding citizens to defend themselves, promising a Governor's pardon to anyone who shot and killed a Night Rider.

 Aftermath

 Seven of the Walker family were brutally murdered.
 As was typical of lynchings of black people, no one was prosecuted for this crime.

 Violence continued in the region, culminating in the kidnapping of two prominent white attorneys and lynching murder of one, Captain Quentin Rankin, a shareholder in the Land Company.
 Governor Malcolm Rice Patterson of Tennessee called out the state militia to investigate the murder and suppress the violence.
 More than 300 suspects were arrested; six were convicted and sentenced to death for Rankin's murder.
+However, the convictions were later overturned by the Tennessee Supreme Court.
+One officer in the state militia said the six never committed another crime in the region: "They had experienced a close call with the gallows and had no stomach for further night riding."

 Tennessee acquired the lake and land, ultimately establishing it as Reelfoot Lake State Park, so that public use was assured.